zpalmtree/violetminer/README.md

 * Supports [xmrig-proxy](https://github.com/xmrig/xmrig-proxy) - Make sure to enable `"niceHash": true` in your pool config.
 * Pools are tried top to bottom, the lower a pool, the lower it's priority.
 If we are not connected to the highest priority pool, we will continuously retry connecting to higher priority pools.

-## Example Config
+## Configuring

+There are a couple of ways to configure the miner.

-Simply go through the normal setup and a config will be written to `config.json` on completion.
+* Just start it, and walk throught the guided setup.
+Upon completion, the config will be written to `config.json` for modification.
+* Use command line options.
+Use `violetminer --help` to list them all.
+It is not recommended to use command line options, as they are less configurable than the config.
-Alternatively, copy and modify the following config to your purposes.
+* Copy the below config to `config.json` and modify to your purposes.

 ```
 {
+    "optimizationMethod": "Auto",
     "pools": [
         {
             "agent": "",